 Led by the Parish Council, with support from Cornwall Council's planning team, the community of Gwithian and Gwinear in Cornwall prepared a neighbourhood plan for their area.
-Drawing on strong support for appropriately scaled and sited renewable energy projects within the community the plan contains technologyspecific policies, including the identification of locations for wind turbines, and an overarching policy which promotes community-ownership of renewable energy projects.
+Drawing on strong support for appropriately scaled and sited renewable energy projects within the community, the plan contains technologyspecific policies, including the identification of locations for wind turbines, and an overarching policy which promotes community-ownership of renewable energy projects.

 The policies build upon evidence and guidance developed for the whole of Cornwall by Cornwall Council.
-The community of Gwinear-Gwithian parish supports wind energy development by the number of operational wind turbines throughout the parish and the creation of the GwinearGwithian Sustainable Community Fund (GGSCF).
-The community does however believe that wind energy development should only be permitted in appropriate locations and this is evidenced through the various public consultations undertaken as part of this Neighbourhood Development Plan.
+The community of Gwinear-Gwithian parish supports wind energy development by the number of operational wind turbines throughout the parish and the creation of the Gwinear-Gwithian Sustainable Community Fund (GGSCF).
+The community does, however, believe that wind energy development should only be permitted in appropriate locations, and this is evidenced through the various public consultations undertaken as part of the neighbourhood development plan.
 For this reason, a policy has been established to ensure that future wind energy development is located in landscape areas capable of accommodating such development providing a range of criteria are met.

-This policy has been informed by Cornwall Council's draft Supplementary Planning Document (SPD) on Renewable Energy, using its descriptions on community energy models and assessments on landscape sensitivity to evidence the approach taken.
-The policies within the Neighbourhood Plan (NP) have been drafted following considerable interaction and consultation with the community over the last 2 years by way of setting up a dedicated NP website, forming a Steering Group & Task Group, holding regular consultation/ drop in events across the Parish (5 stages in total), leaflet & draft plan delivered to every household, informing local medial, drop off boxes for comments/ questionnaires in local shops/ post offices/ pubs, advertising in the 2 local Parish magazines, advertising on 5 Parish Notice Boards and local shops.
+This policy has been informed by Cornwall Council's draft supplementary planning document (SPD) on renewable energy, using its descriptions on community energy models and assessments on landscape sensitivity to evidence the approach taken.
+The policies within the neighbourhood plan (NP) have been drafted following considerable interaction and consultation with the community over the last two years by way of setting up a dedicated NP website, forming a Steering Group & Task Group, holding regular consultation/drop-in events across the parish (five stages in total), leaflet and draft plan delivery to every household, informing local medial, drop-off boxes for comments/questionnaires in local shops/ post offices/pubs, advertising in the two local parish magazines, and advertising on five parish notice boards and local shops.